hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/content.md

 ### Step 3: Configure `hugo.toml`
-Edit hugo.toml in hour favorite editor and set basic site configuration by adding the following lines:
+Edit hugo.toml in your favorite editor and set basic site configuration by adding the following lines:

 ```toml
 baseURL = "http://localhost/"